How we must entice people back to the office post-pandemic

 As with everything though, there is another side of the story.

 There are clearly big upsides to communal, IRL workplaces as well.
 The Slack survey also showed that “the experience of remote work varies across job roles, genders, seniority and other factors.
-For instance, experienced remote employees tend to report higher levels of satisfaction and productivity than their less-experienced peers.”
+For instance, experienced remote workers tend to report higher levels of workplace wellbeing and productivity than their less-experienced peers.”

-There are plenty of good things about a workplace.
-Enhanced creativity, ease of conversation, water cooler moments and not cutting out mid-sentance, like a malfunctioning robot because your Wi-Fi is playing up.
+There are plenty of good things about the workplace.
+Enhanced creativity, ease of conversation, water cooler moments and not cutting out mid-sentence, like a malfunctioning robot because your Wi-Fi is playing up.
 It is a better - richer even - way of connecting with each other.
 Indranil Roy, Executive Director, Human Capital practice, Deloitte Consulting puts this well: